Infinitode/.github/profile/README.md

 > Upcoming changes are changes that are planned.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Added `Orb Studio` to the `Experiments`.
+Orb Studio is an interactive liquid audio visualizer with full customizability, running locally in the browser.
 - Updated `Bolt Templates` on the website with 2 more free website templates.
 - Updated documentation of `LocalSiteMap`.
 - Updated `LocalSiteMap` to `v2.0.0` following major bug fixes, performance improvements, and new features.
 It can also now include custom files, not just `.htm` or `.html`.